Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You may also receive radiation therapy at the same time because low-dose chemotherapy may help radiation therapy work more effectively.
-In this case, you will receive the chemotherapy weekly.
+You may also receive radiation therapy at the same time because low-dose chemotherapy may help radiation therapy work better.
+In this case, you may get the chemotherapy weekly.

-Chemotherapy for cervical cancer usually involves a combination of drugs injected into an IV.
-These are some of the drugs most often used:
+Chemotherapy for cervical cancer usually involves a combination of medicines injected into an IV.
+These are some of the medicines most often used:

-Side effects of chemotherapy for cervical cancer depend on the type and amount of drugs you're taking.
+Side effects of chemotherapy for cervical cancer depend on the type and amount of medicines you're taking.
 They vary from person to person.
 Here is a list of possible side effects:

 Fatigue or less energy